Why Am I Not Getting Calls From Google Ads?

 6. Missing Call Extensions:

-Challenge: Call extension in your Google ad copy allows the users to click a button in the ad to connect directly with your company.
-This is especially handy for mobile users, who are constantly on the move and demand rapid, easy access to contact information.
+Challenge: Include a call extension in your Google ad copy that allows users to click a button in the ad to connect directly with your company.
+This is especially handy for mobile users who are constantly on the move and demand rapid, easy access to contact information.

-People can find it difficult to get in touch with you without a call extension in your advertisement.
+People can find it difficult to contact you without a call extension in your advertisement.

 Also, users might give up and move on because they’ll have to search for your phone number or visit your website to contact you.

-Solution: Call extensions allow customers to call your company directly from your advertisement without having to visit your website.
+Solution: Call extensions allow customers to call your company directly from your advertisement without visiting your website.

 Including call extensions can boost your chances of receiving more phone calls and converting those leads into customers.